transdigiware/blockchain/howto/ibp-console-create-app.md

 The connection profile that is downloaded from the {{site.data.keyword.blockchainfull_notm}} Platform console can only be used to connect to your network by using the Node.js (JavaScript and TypeScript) and Java Fabric SDKs.
 {: note}

 The generated connection profile only supports Fabric CAs.
-If you manually built your organization MSP with certificates from an external CA, the connection profile will not include any information "certificate authorities": section.
+If you manually built your organization MSP with certificates from an external CA, the connection profile will not include any information in the "certificateAuthorities": section.